Alluxio/alluxio/docs/en/operation/Metastore.md

 * `alluxio.master.metastore.inode.cache.low.water.mark.ratio`: Ratio of the maximum cache size that eviction will evict down to.
 Default: `0.8`

+### Metrics and memory usage
+Alluxio exposes all RocksDB metrics found [here](https://github.com/facebook/rocksdb/blob/2b5c29f9f3a5c622031368bf3bf4566f5c590ce5/include/rocksdb/db.h#L1104-L1136).
+Alluxio uses one RocksDB database for blocks and one for inodes.
+Both databases have their own set of metrics.
+The naming of such metrics follows the pattern of `rocksdb.name-of-metric > Master.Rocks<Block | Inode>NameOfMetric`.

+The metrics that concern memory usage are explored in the [RocksDB wiki](https://github.com/facebook/rocksdb/wiki/Memory-usage-in-RocksDB).
+These are important as RocksDB is written in C++ and used through the JNI in Java.
+This means that RocksDB's memory usage is not governed by the JVM arguments `-Xmx` and `-Xms`.
+Here's how they are exposed in Alluxio:
+- `Master.RocksBlockBlockCacheUsage` and `Master.RocksInodeBlockCacheUsage` (derived from `rocksdb.block-cache-usage`).
+- `Master.RocksBlockEstimateTableReadersMem` and `Master.RocksInodeEstimateTableReadersMem` (derived from `rocksdb.estimate-table-readers-mem`).
+- `Master.RocksBlockCurSizeAllMemTables` and `Master.RocksInodeCurSizeAllMemTables` (derived from `rocksdb.cur-size-all-mem-tables`).
+- `Master.RocksBlockBlockCachePinnedUsage` and `Master.RocksInodeBlockCachePinnedUsage` (derived from `rocksdb.block-cache-pinned-usage`).

 ## Heap Metastore

 The heap metastore is simple: it stores all metadata on the heap.
 This gives consistent,